Step 1: Connect

 Step 5: Audition

-If you are auditioning at McGill University (on-campus), you will receive an automated email from uApply prompting you to check your audition date and time online.
-If you are a jazz or female voice applicant, you will either be invited to audition at McGill University or you will be notified that your application to this program has not been approved.
+If you are auditioning on-campus you will receive information on your audition in December or January.
+If you are a jazz or classical voice applicant, you will either be invited to audition at McGill University or you will be notified that your application to this program has not been approved.

 While you wait for news, start preparing for on-campus auditions: